josephdpurcell/go-neural-network/README.md

-As part of learning Golang I have implemented two examples of the Perceptron pattern for a neural network.
+As part of learning Golang I have implemented three examples of the Perceptron pattern for a neural network.
+These were all inspired by Daniel Shiffman's "The Nature of Code" book.

+The simplest is a Perceptron that learns NAND.
+This is easy to verify the iterations against the WikiPedia page.

-One is a Perceptron learning f(x) = 2\*x + 1 and another is learning NAND.
-The NAND example is of course simpler and easier to verify against the WikiPedia page, which shows each iteration and what the values should be.
+Slightly more complex is the example of a Perceptron learning f(x) = 2\*x + 1.
+This example is interesting to see how the learning constant affects accuracy and speed of learning.

+Lastly, is an example of a Perceptron learning how to "drive".
+I don't understand this example so ignore it for now.

 Sources: